 4. Have an adventure at Zip World

 Zip World is probably one of the most exciting attractions in Snowdonia, with plenty of unique experiences on offer that are sure to pique your interest.
 From the fastest zip line in Europe offering a phenomenal view, to the trampolining disco extravaganza that’s in a CAVE, whether you’re a thrill-seeker or just want to bounce around for an hour or, this is the place to be.
+There are plenty of opportunities for adventure, here are some of the top ways to get active in Wales.

 5. Explore the beauty of Portmeirion